comprobo25/comprobo25.github.io/in-class/day05.md

     link: in-class/day05/#today
   - title: For Next Time
     link: in-class/day05/#for-next-time
-  - title: Warm-Up Project Check-In
+  - title: Robot Debugging Strategies
-    link: in-class/day05/#warmup-checkin
+    link: in-class/day05/#debugging-strategies
   - title: Coordinate Frames and Coordinate Transforms in Robotics
     link: in-class/day05/#coordinate-frames-and-coordinate-transforms-in-robotics
+  - title: Finite State Machines
+    link: in-class/day05/#finite-state-machines
 ---

 ## Today
-* Warm-Up Project Check-In
-* Frameworks for Challenging Discussions (For Your Consideration)
+* Brainstorming Robot Debugging Strategies
-* Coordinate Frames and Coordinate Transforms in Robotics (Guided Group Exercise)
+* Coordinate Frames and Coordinate Transforms in Robotics
-* Studio Time
+* Finite State Machines and Studio Time

 ## For Next Time
 * Work on the <a href="../assignments/warmup_project">the Warmup Project</a>.
-  * The final warm-up project deliverables will be due **Monday 23rd at 7PM**!
+  * The final warm-up project deliverables will be due **Tuesday 23rd at 7PM**!
-  * A rubric for the project is available [on Canvas](https://canvas.olin.edu/courses/822/assignments/13049).
+  * A rubric for the project is available [on Canvas](https://canvas.olin.edu/courses/942/assignments/16078).
+  * We will have a shareout for the project on **Monday Sept.
+22nd** in class (with a [short deliverable](https://canvas.olin.edu/courses/942/assignments/16079)).
-* Work on the [Broader Impacts assignment Part 1](../assignments/broader_impacts), due on **Friday 27th at 1PM**.
+* Work on the [Broader Impacts assignment Part 1](../assignments/broader_impacts), due on **September 30th at 7PM**.

-## Warm-Up Project Check-In
-You all have assembled some great slides sharing what you've learned so far.
-Let's have a look: [Slides](https://docs.google.com/presentation/d/1IHTUBZ_jFnrjzV8K1kR34gl9X0XaGKAZjoRqxMrcg9U/edit?usp=sharing)

-## Frameworks for Challenging Discussions (For Your Consideration)
-In the next phase of your Broader Impacts project, you'll be asked to host an in-class discussion on your selected robot to gather different perspectives on the robotic system and its context.
-Discussions about perspective, context, values, and ethics can sometimes be tricky -- perhaps there is conflict among participants, or it is challenging for everyone to engage fully with a topic.
-To assist you in hosting your discussions, the following may be of interest:
-* **Combine different discussion techniques** -- consider the use of individual quiet brainstorming, round-robin sharing, and open dialog; during what parts of a discussion might these be useful to your group?
-When could switching techniques change the energy of the discussion?
-* **Focus on collaborative generation** -- one way to invite multiple voices is to create a mechanism that feels collaborative; if the aim of the discussion is to generate multiple perspectives on an idea, then you are inviting everyone participating in the discussion to share or experiment with different ideas and be open to hearing other ideas.
-This would be the opposite of focusing a discussion on a single perspective or trying to determine the "optimal" way to think about something together.
-* **Ask expansive questions** -- inviting intellectual curiosity in a discussion can assist with navigating conflict (conflict isn't bad, it just needs to be managed!).
-Asking expansive questions (e.g., what possibilities exist? what's the state space look like?) as opposed to questions that attempt to "narrow in" on a particular perspective/answer/topic can assist the group in becoming more creative and open to ideas.
-* **Set discussion norms** -- for long discussions, it can be nice from the start to set norms for a discussion.
-If this can be done collaboratively, all the better!
-Having a framework that explicitly talks about the goals of a discussion, appropriate engagement with a discussion, and actions participants can take to address violations to the framework, can be a really useful technique in professional settings for talking about challenging topics productively.
-* **Don't be afraid to pivot** -- if a discussion is getting off the rails, or you're reading the room and think that a conversation may turn unproductive, consider switching to a different discussion tactic, tabling a topic for later and moving to another question, or naming the conflict that you are seeing and allowing for meta-conversation about that conflict.
-* **Critique over criticism** -- it will be natural for folks to come with different perspectives on a topic.
-If conflict were to arise between perspectives, encourage critique of the ideas rather than criticism of those that hold those perspectives.
-Critique requires asking questions, trying to learn more, and building/improving upon an idea, whereas criticism is meant to highlight negatives and tear a perspective down.
-* **Focus on evidence-based claims** -- discussions are most intellectually full when ideas that are shared are coupled with evidence that can be collaboratively inspected.
-Inviting opinions and feelings into a conversation is welcome, but ask participants to enrich those ideas with grounded personal anecdotes as their form of evidence.
+  * We will have a class discussion on **Thursday Oct.
+1st**.

+## Brainstorming Robot Debugging Strategies
+Debugging is the act of incrementally testing code for accurate behavior and tracing errors back through the system to resolve them.
+You may have encountered some [debugging strategies in SoftDes](https://softdes.olin.edu/docs/readings/unit-testing-basics/).
+Some generic strategies for debugging software carry over to robotics programming, while novel methods may need to be included given the interaction software has with hardware.

+### Group Discussion
+Take 10 minutes to come up with some debugging strategies for writing robotics code with the folks around you, then we'll share out to the class.
+As a motivating example, let's consider the part of <a href="../assignments/warmup_project">the RoboBehaviors</a> where you have to create a wall follower.

+Here are some areas to consider in the debugging / development lifecycle:
+1. How do you ensure your code is correct (implements the strategy you expected)?
+2. How do you test your approach to see if it performs the task effectively (e.g., follows a person)?
+3. How might you tune the parameters of your approach to make it perform as best possible?

 ## Coordinate Frames and Coordinate Transforms in Robotics